Skip to Main Content

 By Mark Carey

-DEI is everywhere now, in colleges and universities, corporations, at Glassdoor, at the Securities & Exchange Commission.
+DEI is everywhere now, in colleges and universities, corporations, Glassdoor, at the Securities & Exchange Commission.
 It is a new multi-billion dollar business industry catered to the new elite to solve an old problem – bias.
 From my vantage point as an employment attorney representing employees, DEI is a joke with no punch line.
-If DEI was impactful and effective, then I am not seeing it.
+If DEI was impactful and effective, then I do not see it.
 We are just seeing more and even more rampant discrimination in the workplace.
 It is as if the opposite effect of DEI is occurring- more discrimination.
-The bottom line is DEI is a marketing and propaganda instrument used by corporations and nothing more.
+The bottom line is that DEI is a marketing and propaganda instrument used by corporations and nothing more.

-Corporations are themselves to blame for the decades long history of employment discrimination in the American workplace.
+Corporations are themselves to blame for the decades-long history of employment discrimination in the American workplace.
 These private government entities rule with an iron fist paternalistically beating down employees into submission and coercion.
 I say coercion because managers from every race, gender, sexual orientation, etc. do the bidding of their masters and the shareholders on Wall Street.
 These servant managers are too fearful to rock the C-Suite less they jeopardize their careers within the organization.
 The Executive masters dance the same tune but nothing changes.
 Let’s be clear, unless employers become more transparent and more humane to employees, DEI initiatives will die and discrimination bias will persist.
 Discrimination pays!

 My Transparency

 I must be fully transparent.
-During law school I read the DEI and critical race theory bible authored by Derrick Bell, “Race, Racism, and American Law”.
+During law school, I read the DEI and critical race theory bible authored by Derrick Bell, “Race, Racism, and American Law”.
 Honestly, as a political science undergraduate and fan of American history, the law course based on Professor Bell’s book was a profound experience, overshadowing all other courses I was “proscribed”.
 (My homage to a very thoughtful former Law Professor of mine).

 Discrimination in the Face of DEI